OggyP/3D-CGoL/README.md

 # Conway's Game of Life in 3D

-This was built in C++ using SFMLM and OpenGL.
+This was built in C++ using SFML and OpenGL.

 ## Rules